Creativity Is All There Is: A Ten Day Immersion of the Self

 – Igor Kufayev, Sant Joan, Mallorca, Spain.
 July 27, 2022

-Our next 10-Day Immersion with Igor Vamadeva is around the corner and will be held at La Buena Vibra, at the heart of Mexico, from Oct 12th-21st, 2022.
-In this program, Vamadeva will continue to explore the theme of beauty and creativity, and what was unpacked in Germany.
-If you feel the calling to join us and immerse yourself in this work of Grace, we welcome you with open hearts: https://www.igorkufayev.com/mexico-2022
+Our next 10-Day Immersion with Igor Vamadeva is around the corner and will be held at Gut Saunstorf, in Germany, from July 13th-23rd, 2023.
+In this program, Vamadeva will continue to explore the theme of beauty and creativity, which was initiated right here in Germany.
+If you feel the calling to join us and immerse yourself in this work of Grace, we welcome you with open hearts: https://www.igorkufayev.com/gut-saunstorf-10-day-2023-booking

 Photos taken at the 10-day Immersion with Igor Vamadeva at Modern Monastery, Gut Saunstorf, Germany, July 1-10, 2022.
 Courtesy of Flowing Wakefulness.